“The greatest among you must be your servant. Whoever exalts himself will be humbled, but whoever humbles himself will be exalted.” Matthew 23:1-12.

 We have holy days such as All Saints and All Souls, and today we commemorate the feast day of Saint Charles Borromeo, the patron of our San Carlos Cathedral in Monterey, and the Carmel Mission.
 Of course, both parish churches were established here by Saint Junipero Serra in the 1770s.

 I’d like to speak about servant leadership.
 The gospel tells us of Jesus’s frustration that the scribes and Pharisees take seats of honor, but not lift a finger to help others, and ultimately not practice what they preach.

 Well, this is an issue in Jesus’s time and ours.
 Maybe we’re better at pointing out problems than lending a helping hand or lifting a finger.

 But the good news of the gospel is that so many people do, this is something we celebrate in our saints and heroes.

 He writes: “You recall our toil and drudgery.
 Working night and day in order not to burden any of you.”
-As a result, Paul is working the day shift as a tentmaker and tanner of animal skins that would also provide him the parchment or medium for writing and preserve his letters; a fascinating detail to his efforts on behalf of the gospel of Christ.
+As a result, Paul is working the day shift as a tentmaker and tanner of animal skins.
+This handicraft provided the parchment or medium for writing that preserves his letters, a fascinating detail to his efforts on behalf of the gospel of Christ.